Details of practice

 Described by Chambers UK as “a rising star”, and by The Legal 500 as “one of the cleverest juniors at the Criminal Bar”, Rachel’s core areas of practice are crime (with a particular emphasis on fraud), extradition and international law, and public and administrative law including inquests.
 She also advises and appears in licensing and regulatory enforcement matters.

 Rachel’s criminal practice encompasses both prosecution and defence work.
 She has notable expertise in the field of financial and corporate crime, receiving regular instructions from the Serious Fraud Office (who in 2017 appointed her to their A Panel of counsel) as well as from individual and corporate clients under investigation for offences of fraud and corruption.
 In such complex and cross-border investigations, she brings to bear her experience of international law, advising on questions of extradition, mutual legal assistance and double jeopardy.
-When defending, she also acts in linked civil fraud proceedings in the Commercial Court.
+She also acts in linked civil fraud proceedings in the Commercial Court.

 Rachel’s criminal practice additionally extends to cases of robbery, GBH, rape and sexual offences, drugs offences, murder and misconduct in public office.